2018 FIBA Women's European Championship for Small Countries

 The 2018 FIBA Women's European Championship for Small Countries was the 15th edition of this competition.
-The tournament took place in Cork, Republic of Ireland, from 26 June to 1 July 2018.
+The tournament took place in Cork, Ireland, from 26 June to 1 July 2018.
 Denmark women's national basketball team won the tournament for the first time.

 Participating teams

 Group phase

 In this round, the teams were drawn into two groups of four.
 The first two teams from each group advance to the semifinals, the other teams will play in the 5th–8th place playoffs.